The Colorful Pantry

 Nutrition

-Keyword easy shakshuka, healthy shakshuka, high fiber recipe, high protein breakfast, high protein fiber shakshuka
+Keyword easy shakshuka, healthy shakshuka, high protein shakshuka, mediterranean breakfast recipe, shakshuka with chickpeas, vegetarian high protein breakfast

 Tried this recipe?Let us know how it was!